 I grew up a naturalist, clinging to the arm of my momma and her picnic baskets and canteens of soup and spent many weekends under the pines and vacations in the forests and the deserts, in tents, in canoes, wading rivers, tip tops of mountains, in caves, fishing, gardening, all of it.
 She paved my love for life and the outdoors probably without even knowing it.
 I've always had a close relationship with the plants, like building little fairy houses or big ol bonfires, and whistling with grass blades or pelting someone with acorns and rolling down grassy hills or napping under old oaks.... the peace, the fresh air, the quiet, the play, the smells and the simplicity of it all is so healing and over the years I've realized that I'm a part of what's out there.
 I'm connected.
 Whether it be wild or cultivated, to this day, this is where I go to play or to heal mentally during trying times.
 I'm continuing to learn that wellness as a whole is a blend of emotional health, dietary approaches, balance, spirituality and knowing that the body has the ability to heal itself, if we allow it too.
 I'm a lover of life and I'm all about happiness, and I'm happiest when I'm mingling with the plants.

 I've spent the last fifteen years really playing with the plants and pursuing my somewhat formal education.
-I'm currently an herbalist, horticulturist and crop science graduate; a certified CA master gardener and junior master gardener teacher, and an obsessed plant photographer, avid forager and wild foodie.
+I'm currently an herbalist, horticulturist and crop science graduate and working to complete my Agricultural Education/ Horticulture -double major with the intention to teach the fundamentals of gardening and managing a resort botanical garden.
+I'm also a certified CA master gardener and junior master gardener teacher, Director of the Morgan Botanicals School of Creative Herbalism and an obsessed plant photographer, avid forager and wild foodie.
 I've taken aromatherapy classes, herbal correspondence courses, a few herbal courses from some of my favorite herbal colleagues, canning, food and nutrition classes and get in on any and all herbal webinars I can.

 Before creating Morgan Botanicals I was a botanical research biologist for the University of California Stanislaus- working to protect endangered CA native plant species, specifically: Beavertail cactus - (Opuntia basilaris) and Kern mallow - (Eremalche kernensis).